151st Pennsylvania Infantry Regiment: Forming of the regiment

 The 151st Pennsylvania was formed and mustered into nine months' Federal service at Camp Curtin on the outskirts of the state capital at Harrisburg.
-On November 4, 1862, the company commanders met to elect regimental officers from among themselves.
+On November 4, 1862, the company commanders met to elect regimental officers from among the unit's roster.
 Harrison Allen, former major of the 10th Pennsylvania Reserve Regiment and captain of Company F, was elected colonel of the regiment.
 George F. McFarland of Company D was elected lieutenant colonel.
 John W. Young of Company C was elected major.
 On November 26, the regiment was issued its equipment and smoothbore muskets, and sent by train to Washington, D.C.

 Early service

 After a halt of a few days in Washington, the 151st Pennsylvania received orders to fall in under the New York brigade of Col. Frederick George D'Utassy.
 D'Utassy's brigade was composed of the 39th, 111th, 125th, and 126th New York.
 On December 3, the 151st Pennsylvania and the four New York regiments marched away from Washington toward Union Mills, Virginia on the outer perimeter of Washington's defenses.
 Posted along Bull Run near the Bull Run battlefield, the regiment stood picket duty and guarded against the partisan guerrillas of Confederate Col. John S. Mosby.

 On February 10, the regiment received orders to march to the main winter quarters of the Army of the Potomac at Belle Plain, Virginia.
 There, the regiment was reassigned and brigaded with the 121st Pennsylvania, 142nd Pennsylvania, and 80th New York under the command of Brigadier General Thomas Rowley.
 Rowley's brigade was the First Brigade of Maj.
 Gen. Abner Doubleday's Third Division of the Maj.
 Gen. John F. Reynolds' I Corps.